“Okay yan try mo lang kahit isang beses. Worth it yung matututunan mo.”

 We would also make history if we all became directors – something that only I have yet to do in our group.
 I don’t recall any other baby Jaycee group who all became directors.

 The journey to becoming a director was not easy though.
-It was hell to pay.

 Campaign Meetings

-We started of things with campaign meetings.
+We started off things with campaign meetings.
 These are meetings that would start anywhere around 3 to 5pm and end at around 1 to 3am in the wee hours of the morning.
 It generally starts with a speaker who will upskill and equip you for becoming a JCI Manila director, then it moves on to reports of your calls, events and visitations, then debriefings, then planning for the next events, and then it will be wrapped up with an ‘internal meeting’ between you and your slate.
-In between these events, you will be experiencing feedback, criticism and likely some undesirable words from your campaign managers if you screw something up.
+In between these events, you will be experiencing feedback, criticism and likely some stinging words from your campaign managers if you screw something up.

 Generally campaign meetings are not exciting meetings.
 It is an extensive meeting that drags on for hours and you are banned from using your devices – otherwise you’ll be imposed a penalty.
 You are also expected to dress up properly and adhere to protocols during the entire time.